On the Code Ownership

 That the more engineers modify a file, the higher the number of bugs that are linked to this file and that if there is one primary contributor, the chances for a file to be buggy decreases significantly.

-Looking further, I found out that researches and practitioners went to both extremes.
+Looking further, I found out that researchers and practitioners went to both extremes.
 There is more to read at https://wiki.c2.com/?CodeOwnership.

-I wish I could culminate this post with an elegant theory or at least a rule of thumb that would embrace both points of view, but nothing beyond helpless “it all depends” and “the truth lies somewhere in between” comes to mind.
-I keep this question open to myself.
+I wish I could culminate this post with an elegant theory or at least a rule of thumb that would embrace both points of view, but nothing beyond a helpless “it all depends” and “the truth lies somewhere in between” comes to mind.
+I keep this question open for myself.